Benzylpiperazine: Canada

 In Canada, Benzylpiperazine and salts of benzylpiperazine are classified as Schedule III controlled substances under the Controlled Drugs and Substances Act.

 European Union

 Benzylpiperazine was the subject of a European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) risk assessment to determine to determine how to control it throughout the European Union.
 The risk assessment came about as the result of a joint Europol – EMCDDA report which concluded that BZP needs to be looked at in more detail.
 The report was published in June 2007, and concluded that the use of BZP can lead to medical problems even if the long effects are still unknown.
 Taking this concession as a basis, the European Commission asked the Council to place BZP under control of the UN Convention on Psychotropic Substances.
 On 4 March 2008, the EU requested countries to place BZP under control within a year.

+Finland

+Scheduled in "government decree on narcotic substances, preparations and plants" and is hence illegal.

 New Zealand

 Based on the recommendation of the EACD, the New Zealand government passed legislation which placed BZP, along with other piperazine derivatives (TFMPP, mCPP, pFPP, MeOPP, and MBZP), into Class C of the Misuse of Drugs Act 1975.
 A ban was intended to come into effect in New Zealand on 18 December 2007, but the law change did not go through until the following year, and the sale of BZP and the other listed piperazines became illegal in New Zealand as of 1 April 2008.
 An amnesty for possession and usage of these drugs was in effect until October 2008, at which point they became completely illegal.